kengz/openai_lab/source/includes/_USAGE.md

 ## Commands

 We use [Grunt](http://gruntjs.com/) to run the lab - set up experiments, pause/resume lab, run analyses, sync data, notify on completion.
-Internally `grunt` runs the `python` command, which is harder to use, but we will include the [details below for reference](#python-cmd).
+Internally `grunt` runs the `python` command, logged to stdout as `>> Composed command: python3 main.py ...`, which is harder to use.

 The useful grunt commands are: